MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/5-exercise-create-nva-and-vm.md

 ## Enable IP forwarding for the Azure network interface

-The next step is to enable IP forwarding for **nva.** When traffic is sent to the NVA, if the traffic, which is received by the NVA is for another target, the NVA will route that traffic to its correct destination.
+The next step is to enable IP forwarding for *nva*.
+When traffic is sent to the NVA, if the traffic, which is received by the NVA is for another target, the NVA will route that traffic to its correct destination.

 1. Run the following command to obtain the ID of the NVA network interface.